ericdesj/moz-codecover-ui/docs/project/development.md

 ### Relay service
 To avoid issues with CORS we built a relay service for Mozilla hg where you can get raw files or markup code (to borrow syntax highlighting from hg).
 You can deploy the service for your personal use to Heroku with the 'Deploy to Heroku' button.
+Check the repo out [here](https://github.com/ericdesj/moz-coco-relay).